404 Not found

 Learn how to research and deliver an individual presentation with this BBC Bitesize GCSE English Language (AQA) study guide.

+Individual Researched Presentation.
 GCSE English Language learners complete a spoken language assessment as part of their NEA in year 10 or 11.
 This is an independently endorsed component and students must produce an individual researched presentation on a chosen topic.
-They will present to a panel of peers, who will ask questions and assess them using a common set of assessment ...
+They will present to a panel of peers, who will ask questions and assess ...

 GCSE; AQA; Individual researched presentation - AQA Planning and structuring a presentation.
 In an individual researched presentation you will need to give a presentation in front of an audience.